 Yudhi Bunjamin won a 2020 UNSW Science Student Equity, Diversity, and Inclusion Award.
 These awards recognise and celebrate the contributions of students to the field of equity, diversity, and inclusion.

-Edward McDonald and Tom Stindl, who both submitted their theses in 2019, won UNSW Dean’s Awards for Outstanding PhD Theses.
+Several students who submitted their theses in 2019 won UNSW Dean’s Awards for Outstanding PhD Theses: Peter Ayre, Jinghao Huang, Edward McDonald, Anna McGann, and Tom Stindl.

 Yudhi Bunjamin won the 2019 Bernhard Neumann Prize for the most outstanding talk delivered by a student at the 63rd Annual Meeting of the Australian Mathematical Society.